"Will you have a roadie instead of a rock star?"

-In 1973 Holly meets and falls in love with Trevor, a roadie for a famous English rock and roll band.
-From that moment, Holly’s dreams of marriage, children, and a happy life are finally within her grasp.
+In 1973 Holly meets and falls in love with Trevor, a roadie for a famous British rock and roll band.

 Trevor takes her with him on tour and introduces her to the circus-like backstage world of Rock and Roll.
 When she steps onto the band bus, she walks into a colorful, exciting adventure in a world completely different from the life that awaits her back home, where she works at a low-paying job, chases cockroaches with a shoe, and sleeps to escape the hunger.

-On the bus she is immediately tested and forced to publicly declare what matters to her most in a partner.
-Is it money, fame and looks?
+One of the band members develops feelings for Holly, and this suddenly and very publicly comes to light.
+She is forced to declare what matters most to her in a partner.
+Is it money, fame, and looks?
 Or love, with none of the above?

-When the band member’s feelings for Holly suddenly and very publicly come to light, all three of them must grapple with what will become, not a love “triangle,” but a love “circle” that threatens to break all their hearts.
+No matter what she decides, there is fallout that forces all three of them to grapple with what has become, not a love "triangle," but a love "circle" that threatens to break all of their hearts.

 Genre: FICTION / General